Anna and Sam’s relaxed and elegant Old Marylebone Town Hall wedding

 When they met up with all their wedding guests later in the evening (with yet another gorgeous dress change from Anna) the couple had an impromptu first dance to a brass band group!
 But they decided against cutting a cake together to instead have bespoke cocktails made at their Victorian Bath House venue.

 I enjoy documenting couples weddings from memory, but I also love their perspective of the day.
-I asked Anna and Sam a couple of questions about their Old Marylebone Town Hall wedding and elements of their wedding day that were most special to them as a couple.
+I asked Anna and Sam a couple of questions about their Old Marylebone Town Hall wedding.
+Including elements of their wedding day that were most special to them as a couple.
 If like Anna and Sam you are also planning a small wedding, I have your micro wedding guide that is perfect for planning a small intimate wedding.

 What was the best moment of your day?